ComposableAnalytics/Docs/docs/Tutorial/WebApp-Tutorial.md

 The last step before we have a fully functional WebApp is the QueryViews that will populate it.
 In this example, there are 4 QueryViews that need to be imported and linked to the DataPortal's database.
 The key to the DataPortal database must be given by an administrator.
 While this example relies on QueryViews, another option is to use the DataPortal Query module in a DataFlow.

 ## <a name="DIApp"></a>4.
 WebApp
 The final step is to import the files from the WebApp zip.
-You can try importing the zip when creating a new WebApp, but if this does not work, you can manually upload the files to the source editor once you create the new WebApp.
+You can try importing the zip when creating a new WebApp, but if this does not work you can manually upload the files to the source editor once you create the new WebApp.
 ### How it works:
 This example uses AngularJS to perform UI-Routing.
 This allows the WebApp to mimic the structure of the DataPortal, and allows a user to share a link and be taken to the exact entry.
 This is also how information is passed between pages.
 This is the current recommended way to create a WebApp in Composable.
 The index.html page contains a `<ui-view>` tag that holds the main pages located in the `templates` directory.
 The `main.js` file is responsible for registering these sub-pages in the routing module.
 Each of these sub-pages has an individual JavaScript file with the same name responsible for controlling the page.
 These files use a Composable API to run QueryViews and pass in parameters.
 For example when you click on a DataGroup, the ID will be passed to the routing parameters in the URL and will be executed in the DIRules QueryView upon loading the DIRules page.